desiFish/Smart-Aquarium-V3.1/README.md

 This makes it easy to recover your setup after updates or hardware changes, ensuring a seamless experience.

+> ⚡ **Performance Tip:** Be sure to select **160 MHz CPU speed** from Arduino IDE → Tools.
+This project will work just fine on 80 MHz, but 160 MHz is recommended for the best experience.

 > ⚠️ **Note:** In rare cases, the restore process may fail due to browser or network issues.
 If this happens, simply reload the page and try the restore again.

 > 💡 **Tip**: After the initial wired upload, all future updates can be done wirelessly through ElegantOTA.
 This includes both code and filesystem updates.
 Just make sure to have backup.